ppy/osu-wiki/wiki/Help_Center/en.md

 A feature that toggles the HUD (scores, combo, accuracy display) was added recently.

-To enable / disable this feature, simply hit **shift + tab**.
+To enable / disable this feature, simply hit `Shift` + `Tab`.

-If you changed the keybinding that toggles the scoreboard, press and hold shift and press the key that toggles your scoreboard instead.
+If you changed the keybinding that toggles the scoreboard, press and hold `Shift` and press the key that toggles your scoreboard instead.

 ------------------------------------------------------------------------